webmiddle/webmiddle.github.io/src/content/docs.md

 short-term solutions that are still widely used to tackle this sort of problems.

-The main characteristics of the framework are the use of JSX services as building blocks, i.e. resource-processing functions that can be defined in an XML-like fashion, and the use of a multi-layer approach, where multiple web middlewares can be composed together, so to maximize reuse
+The main characteristics of the framework are the use of JSX components as building blocks, i.e. resource-processing functions that can be defined in an XML-like fashion, and the use of a multi-layer approach, where multiple web middlewares can be composed together, so to maximize reuse